 Anthracnose of agaves is bad news to be sure.
 The good news, however, is that although the fungus is unsightly, anthracnose on agave plants isn’t an automatic death sentence.
 The key is to improve growing conditions and to treat the plant as soon as possible.
 Read on to learn how to prevent and control anthracnose of agaves.

 Like other agave fungal diseases, anthracnose of agaves generally occurs when growing conditions are wet and humid.
 While this may be due to the moods of Mother Nature, including splashing rain, it can also be the result of too much shade or excessive irrigation, especially via overhead sprinklers.

-The primary sign of anthracnose of agaves include unsightly sunken lesions on the crown and sword-like leaves, often with a visible, reddish-brown spore mass.
+The primary sign of anthracnose of agaves includes unsightly sunken lesions on the crown and sword-like leaves, often with a visible, reddish brown spore mass.
 The disease spores spread from plant to plant via splashing water or wind-blown rain.

 Agave Anthracnose Treatment and Prevention

 When it comes to anthracnose of agaves, prevention is definitely the best means of control, as fungicides aren’t always effective.

 - Plant agaves in full sunlight, always in well-drained soil.

 - Irrigate the plant using drip irrigation or a soaker hose and avoid overhead sprinklers.
 Never water overhead if the disease is present.